newaetech/phywhispererusb/docs/installing.rst

 .. _WinPython: http://winpython.sourceforge.net/

+Git
+===

+If you want the newest PhyWhisperer updates before they make it to release, grab git as well: https://git-scm.com/download/win

 Installing Hardware Drivers
 ===========================

-Drivers can be downloaded as a .zip file for Windows.
+On firmware >= 1.1, drivers will be installed automatically upon plugging in your PhyWhisperer to Windows 8 or newer.
+Otherwise, drivers can be downloaded as a .zip file for Windows.
 To install them:

 1. Unzip the zip-file somewhere.
 Also remember where.
 2. Open your Device Manager.